Let's talk about Uterine Fibroids

 Uterine fibroids are most likely to be diagnosed in people’s 30s and 40s.
 Reproductive hormones likely play a role in the condition because many women report less bothersome symptoms after the onset of menopause.

 Curious what your genetics say about your likelihood of developing uterine fibroids?
-Find out more with the Uterine Fibroids report (Powered by 23andMe Research), part of the 23andMe+ Membership.
+Find out more with the Uterine Fibroids report (Powered by 23andMe Research), part of the 23andMe+ Premium membership.
 (This report is available to females only).
-23andMe+ includes everything in our Health + Ancestry Service plus new premium reports and features throughout the year.
+23andMe+ Premium includes everything in our Health + Ancestry Service plus new premium reports and features throughout the year.

 - The Uterine Fibroids report (Powered by 23andMe Research) does not diagnose uterine fibroids and should not be used to make medical decisions.